unraid/docs/docs/unraid-os/getting-started/set-up-unraid/complete-your-post-setup-essentials.md

 To back up your flash device, go to the **Main** tab, select the device, and click on **Flash Backup**.

 :::warning
-Store backups outside the Unraid array for easy access if the array isn't operational.
+Store backups outside the Unraid %%array|array%% for easy access if the %%array|array%% isn't operational.
 :::
 :::note
 Alternatively, use the [Unraid Connect](https://docs.unraid.net/connect/) plugin for automated backups to LimeTech's cloud servers.